openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Zealous

-You stand for a cause - whether it is a religion, a nation, a code, a way of life, or otherwise - and you will push the boundaries of normal behavior to uphold your cause.
+You stand for a cause--whether it is a religion, a nation, a code, a way of life, or otherwise--and you will push the boundaries of normal behavior to uphold your cause.
 This might mean that you make yourself a social outcast by attempting to convert others to your cause, or it could mean that you are willing to perform an act you might otherwise consider evil, such as putting innocent lives in danger, if doing so would promote your cause.

-### Tell Your Story
+## Step 7: Tell Your Story

-With your character created, you are all ready to start playing *Open Legend*.
+With your character created, you are all ready to start playing Open Legend.
 Whether you're playing with old friends or complete strangers, and whether you're completely new to roleplaying games or an experienced veteran, the following tips will help ensure a fun time for everyone at the table.

 ### Relax

-*Open Legend* gives you a chance to step out of everyday life for a few hours and into a fantastical world where you can perform heroic deeds.
-Pour the Mountain Dew or grab a beer, order some takeout or pop open the pretzels--but whatever you do, shake the dice like your life depends on it and have fun.
+Open Legend gives you a chance to step out of everyday life for a few hours and into a fantastical world where you can perform heroic deeds.
+Pour the Mountain Dew or grab a beer, order some takeout or pop open the pretzels--but whatever you do, shake the dice like your character's life depends on it and have fun.
 If you're playing a dwarf, maybe pull out your best Scottish accent.
 If your character's a witch, squint your eyes and speak in riddles.
 If you're no expert thespian, think of other ways to add to the fun: play adventurous music on your phone, illustrate the party's escapades, and so on.

 ### Respect the GM

 If you've never GM'd before, you might not realize all the work that goes into it.
 More likely than not, your GM worked for hours to put their campaign together and prep for this session.
 Go with their storyline, overlook any accidental inconsistencies, and don't cause a ruckus just for the sake of causing a ruckus.
-If there's a dispute over the rules, accept the GM's final ruling and agree to look it up later for the sake of the game.
+If there's a dispute over the rules, accept the GM's final ruling and agree to look it up later for the sake of keeping the game going.

 ### Respect the Other Players

 Different people play roleplaying games for different reasons.
 Some enjoy the tactical, chess-like combat encounters.
 Others just want to tell an epic story.
 Still others are born actors, reveling in every conversation with every character.
-Whatever it is that you enjoy about playing *Open Legend*, just remember that not everyone else at the table may enjoy the same aspects.
+Whatever it is that you enjoy about playing Open Legend, just remember that not everyone else at the table may enjoy the same aspects.
 Part of the GM's duty is to give everyone a chance to shine, but you can do your part too by not hogging the spotlight and by encouraging the other players to have fun, whatever that means for them.

 ## Gaining XP and Leveling Up

 As the legend you are creating unfolds and grows in danger and magnitude, your character's power will grow to match the challenge.
 This power comes in the form of experience points (or XP), which are rewarded by the GM and allow you to advance in level and gain access to new feats, attributes, banes, and boons.

 Your total XP earned determines your level, with every 3 XP allowing you to advance to the next level.
 Your level is used to determine your maximum attribute score as well as to provide a general indication of your power compared to other characters, NPCs, and monsters.
-Until you reach 5th level, the maximum attribute score is 5.
-From levels 6 to 9, the maximum is equal to your level.
+The Player Character Level Advancement table details the XP requirements and maximum attribute score for each level.

 <div class="table-no-body"></div>
 | Player Character Level Advancement |